 Around 4 months, there are major developmental progressions that can make sleep tricky.
 This is often known as the 4 month sleep regression.
 Let’s talk about what causes this regression, how long it lasts, and how to get through the 4 month sleep regression.

 At about 3-4 months of age, our babies can begin to struggle with sleep even if they seemed to be good sleepers before this time.
 Why?
 They’re going through so many developmental changes.
 One of the most significant is a biological change in sleep patterns.
 And when babies bodies and brains are busy with new changes, sleep can often take a back seat.

 When does the 4 month sleep regression start?
 Can the 4 month sleep regression start early?anchor

 For most babies, the 4 month sleep regression happens around 4 months.
 However, you may notice your little one showing signs of this regression as early as 3 months or not until closer to 5 months.

-Why does the 4 month sleep regression happen?
+Why does the 4 month sleep regression happen?anchor

-Let me explain how this causes trouble.
+Let me explain how this can cause trouble.
 Adult-like sleep stages string together into “sleep cycles.”
 These cycles last 60 -120 minutes during the night.
-After each sleep cycle, your baby’s body will come to light stage of sleep and often slightly awaken.
-He will check in with his environment, making sure that everything is okay and his surroundings are unchanged.
+After each sleep cycle, your baby’s body will come to a light stage of sleep and often slightly awaken.
+They will check in with their environment, making sure that everything is okay and their surroundings are unchanged.
 See the chart below to understand what this looks like over the course of the night:

-What week does the 4 month sleep regression start?
+Here are some of the common 4 month sleep regression signs:

 The sleep cycle transition usually only takes a couple of weeks.
 But…I have good news and bad news.